magicus/jdk/src/java.xml/share/legal/xmlxsd.md

 include the following on ALL copies of the work or portions thereof, including
 modifications:

-    The full text of this NOTICE in a location viewable to users of the redistributed or derivative work.
+  * The full text of this NOTICE in a location viewable to users of the redistributed or derivative work.
-    Any pre-existing intellectual property disclaimers, notices, or terms and conditions.
+  * Any pre-existing intellectual property disclaimers, notices, or terms and conditions.
 If none exist, the W3C software and document short notice should be included.
-    Notice of any changes or modifications, through a copyright statement on the new code or document such as "This software or document includes material copied from or derived from [title and URI of the W3C document].
-Copyright © [$year-of-document] World Wide Web Consortium.
+  * Notice of any changes or modifications, through a copyright statement on the new code or document such as "This software or document includes material copied from or derived from [title and URI of the W3C document].
+Copyright © [$year-of-document] World Wide Web Consortium. https://www.w3.org/copyright/software-license-2023/"
-    https://www.w3.org/copyright/software-license-2023/"

-Disclaimers §anchor
+Disclaimers

 THIS WORK IS PROVIDED "AS IS," AND COPYRIGHT HOLDERS MAKE NO REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, WARRANTIES OF